tompston/gomarvin/README.md

 - Init server + controllers for endpoints
 - Typescript fetch functions with type-checked payloads for generated endpoints
-- SQL files with tables and queries for controllers
+- SQL files with tables and queries for controllers ( Postgres )

 from one config file